UNICEFECAR/parenting-app-bebbo-mobile/README.md

 Refer this library for custom fonts: https://github.com/oblador/react-native-vector-icons.

 5. For Android, add keystore files into \android\app folder to generate Android build.
-      To add a keystore file to your Android project’s `android/app` folder and configure it for signing, follow these steps:
+      To add a keystore file to your Android project’s `android/app` folder and configure it for signing, Follow the following steps to add keystore file.:

-    5.1. *Obtain or Create a Keystore File*
+    5.1. *Obtain or create a keystore file*

     If you don’t already have a keystore file, you need to generate one.
 You can use the `keytool` command to create it: